mdvanes/tfjs-imdb/README.md

         * python run.py
     * run a test against the trained model as a final step in the Python script
 * Try to export the model
 * Try to import the model in TensorflowJS
+    * cd basic-text-classification-js
+    * rm -rf dist/
+    * npm use
+    * npm run build
+    * http-server dist/

 * Try to run this (Python): Adversarial Text Classification  https://github.com/tensorflow/models/tree/master/research/adversarial_text